robogamer9849/J.A.R.V.I.C.--no-ollama-/README.md

 Edit the config.py file to:

-    Set the Whisper model used for transcription.
+    Set the Whisper and spacy models used for transcription and NLP.

-    Specify your system OS and username.
+    Specify your system OS.

-    Define the commands for brightness and volume control, system info, and more.
+    Define the commands for brightness and volume control, system info, and more (if needed).

     add the apps you want as shown in the example

+    configure screenshot and web search commands as needed

 🚀 Usage